sjmarsh/spare-parts-angular/README.md

 ## Development server

-Run `ng serve --ssl --open` for a dev server.
+Run `ng serve --ssl --open` for a dev server  (or just `npm start`).
 This should automatically launch the app in the default browser (with `https://localhost:4200/`).
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding